eburghar/gil/README.md

   --help            display usage information
 ```

-By default it shows only the section named `step_script` (which corresponds to the script section in
+By default, it shows only the section named `step_script` (which corresponds to the script section in
 `.gitlab-ci.yml`).
 With `-h` sections headers appears as separated (colored) lines starting with `>`
 an ending with `<` if they are collapsed.
-The section ids are indicated between brackets.
+The section IDs are indicated between brackets.

 To show all sections (uncollapsed) with headers :